osxi/dotfiles/README.md

 ## Xsession

   - use Colemak
-  - switch Caps Lock with Control (Colemak Delete mapping is ignored)
+  - switch Caps Lock with Control (Colemak Backspace mapping is ignored)